lingnath/Loan-Default-Prediction-for-Small-Businesses/README.md

 ```
 3. In the terminal, click on the link provided.
 You will see the Jupyter notebook UI in port 8888. <br>

-You should now be able to run the jupyter notebook
+You should now be able to run the jupyter notebook and the ```Loan Default Predictions.ipynb``` file.